SS11146111/weather_forecast_app/README.md

 2. Extended forecast by days: provides upto next 14 day weather forecast.
 ![image](https://github.com/SS11146111/weather_forecast_app/assets/71815480/95a6d6ce-286b-4957-abda-f75c49b435a0)

 The extended forecast section includes an input field for the city name, a button to select current position and an input field to enter the number of days.
 The user can enter either a combination of city name and number of days for which the extended forecast is to be obtained or select the current location and a number of days to obtain the extended forecast.
 The valid range for the number of days is from 1 to 14.
+This section is independent and has the flexibility to search the extended forecast for any city or current position for any no. of days between 1 and 14.

 	o	Empty search is not allowed
 ![image](https://github.com/SS11146111/weather_forecast_app/assets/71815480/51334c06-d462-4fa4-9e84-175088649fc3)